William Booth was the founder of the Salvation Army in the nineteenth century

 Chronology/Biography of William Booth:

-1844: Converted to Christianity and became a revivalist preacher.
+1844: Booth converted to Christianity and became a revivalist preacher.

-1849: Moved to London where he worked in a pawnbrokers shop in Walworth.
+1849: He moved to London where he worked in a pawnbrokers shop in Walworth.

 1855: William Booth became a Methodist New Connexion Minister at Gateshead on Tyneside.